BryanWilhite/Blog/presentation/entry/2013/2013-02-24-put-f-on-the-todo-list.md

 ORDER BY
     Title
 ";
-    var data = context.Database.SqlQuery&lt;TwoColumnProjection&lt;int, string&gt;&gt;(sql);
+    var data = context.Database.SqlQuery<TwoColumnProjection<int, string>>(sql);
     Assert.IsNotNull(data, "The expected data is not here.");
-    Assert.IsNotNull(data.Count() &gt; 0, "The expected data is not here.");
+    Assert.IsNotNull(data.Count() > 0, "The expected data is not here.");
 }
 ```

 [<img alt="Programming F#: A comprehensive guide for writing simple code to solve complex problems (Animal Guide)" src="http://ecx.images-amazon.com/images/I/41DsEYWRNML._SL160_.jpg" style="float:left;margin:16px;">](http://www.amazon.com/Programming-comprehensive-writing-complex-problems/dp/0596153643%3FSubscriptionId%3D1SW6D7X6ZXXR92KVX0G2%26tag%3Dthekintespacec00%26linkCode%3Dxm2%26camp%3D2025%26creative%3D165953%26creativeASIN%3D0596153643 "Programming F#: A comprehensive guide for writing simple code to solve complex problems (Animal Guide)")

 And this works!
 This success led me look into stuff like “[Understanding Tuples in .NET 4.0 and .NET 2.0/3.0/3.5](http://www.fidelitydesign.net/?p=71)” by Matthew Abbot, which actually shows me implementations of tuple that uses a parameter-less constructor.
 But what’s the advantage of this custom tuple implementation over my `TwoColumnProjection` class?
-I’m thinking I should just spit out `TwoColumnProjection&lt;&gt;` all the way to `FiveColumnProjection&lt;&gt;` and call it a day.
+I’m thinking I should just spit out `TwoColumnProjection<>` all the way to `FiveColumnProjection<>` and call it a day.
 These generic projection classes can be handy tools for dealing with legacy database tables that are not automatically represented by EF entities (e.g. a crappy many-to-many table without a primary key that I am unable to change for stupid-ass reasons or, more commonly, stored procedures projecting from a temporary table).
 It must be mentioned, however, that I am writing this without testing the level productivity of EF Complex Types—what Julie Lerman covers in “Importing Stored Procedures that Return Types Other than Entities” of the article, “[Stored Procedures in the Entity Framework](http://msdn.microsoft.com/en-us/data/gg699321.aspx).”

 So what does this have to do with F#?
-Well, just like the [Chewbacca Defense](http://en.wikipedia.org/wiki/Chewbacca_defense), it turns out that it’s nothing… it has nothing to do with this case—because the tuples that ship from Microsoft are not currently supported by Entity Framework’s `SqlQuery&lt;T&gt;()`.
-This means that I can’t start using tuples as general-purpose data-transfer objects (with `SqlQuery&lt;T&gt;()`).
+Well, just like the [Chewbacca Defense](http://en.wikipedia.org/wiki/Chewbacca_defense), it turns out that it’s nothing… it has nothing to do with this case—because the tuples that ship from Microsoft are not currently supported by Entity Framework’s `SqlQuery<T>()`.
+This means that I can’t start using tuples as general-purpose data-transfer objects (with `SqlQuery<T>()`).
 This use of tuples would have encouraged me to use F# because tuple syntax in F# is so much simpler (but the implementation of EF in F# [looks weird](http://blogs.msdn.com/b/visualstudio/archive/2011/04/04/f-code-first-development-with-entity-framework-4-1.aspx) to me)… This crazy jaunt *did* help me see that I should use a bunch of generic projection classes.

 ## F# and the Linked List